-1. a methodology course such as Research Design, Quantitative Methods, or How to Do Political Research,
+- A methodology course such as Research Design, Quantitative Methods, or How to Do Political Research

-4. an upper level course related to the student's senior thesis, such as a graduate course in Political Science, language proficiency beyond the A&L language requirement, or another course in the department or in another department chosen in conjunction with the student's advisor,
+- An upper level course related to the student's thesis, a graduate course in Political Science, or language proficiency beyond the Arts & Letters language requirement

-5. complete the senior thesis with a grade of B+ or higher,
+- Complete the senior thesis with a grade of B+ or higher